Daniel Robinson (Neighbours): Storylines

+Seven years later, Daniel returns to Erinsborough with Imogen to attend Terese's wedding to Toadie Rebecchi (Ryan Moloney).
+Daniel explains that he also came to support Paul, who is now Terese's ex-husband.
+He meets up with his aunt, Lucy Robinson (Melissa Bell), and his cousin, Leo Tanaka (Tim Kano), as well as with Harold.
+He and Imogen return to Los Angeles a few days later.

 Reception

 For his portrayal of Daniel, Phillipps was nominated for Best Daytime Star at the Inside Soap Awards.
 The Sydney Morning Herald's Ben Pobjie observed that Daniel's introduction was one of the "most mildly anticipated events" in the show's history and that the character provided a link to the show's past.
 But he was not keen on his personality, saying "Daniel Robinson is a handsome young thing, whose good looks more than make up for the fact he's an incredibly irritating hippie tosser."
 Dianne Butler, writing for news.com.au, branded Daniel "a gorgeous blond vision" and suspected he had been introduced in a bid to increase ratings.
+Butler later praised Phillipps' performance and compared him to Guy Pearce, who appeared on the show in the 1980s, writing "Friends, we're going to look back and talk about Tim Phillipps, pictured, the way we mention Guy Pearce's Neighbours years: like a lovely dream and weren't we lucky we had him at all.
+There's a picture for you.
+Now."

 A Soap World writer thought that Daniel was "idealistic and naive".
 An Inside Soap columnist observed that the chemistry between Amber and Daniel was "undeniable".
 Laura Morgan of All About Soap believed Amber was better suited to Daniel than Josh, as she had "way better chemistry" with him.
 Morgan said, "from the minute she clapped eyes on Scott and Charlene's sexy son, it was clear they were going to get it on.
 It definitely didn't take them long either."
 During a review of the year, Digital Spy's Daniel Kilkelly praised Phillipps for being "a strong actor" and said he deserved "a chance to shine" as Daniel in the new year.
 Kilkelly bemoaned the lack of challenging storylines for him and hoped he would be given something more to do that did not revolve around his relationship with Amber.
 When Daniel got stuck in the well, an Inside Soap columnist quipped "What kind of idiot thinks that climbing down a well an hour before his wedding is a good idea?
-Neighbours' Daniel, that's who!"
+Neighbours Daniel, that's who!"